thiagohrcosta/Pokemon-Game-Python/README.md

 ## Summary
 **Day 03:** Learning how to deal with if/elsa statements

+## What player can do?

+**Player**: Can select one Pokemon to fight.
+There is three options to select, each one with their own strenght.
+What actions the player can do?
+- Choose to attack, defend or use special power

+**Enemy:** The enemy will be selected using a random array of objects where exists three Pokemons.
+Their actions it's also, attack, defend or use special power.

+**Turn:** After each action the turn goes to the other part.
+After the selection the script runs some random values to calculate the chance of success for each action.
+After that the points of life is calculated.
+If someone gets less then 1 point of life the game is over.

 ## How to run this project
 This project was created with Docker, the Dockerfile is: